 In cooperation with the Goethe-Institut, Musicboard Berlin grants one Berlin pop musician a two-month stay at the residency programme VILA SUL in Salvador de Bahia, Brazil.
-The residency is particularly suitable for musicians with an interest in interdisciplinary exchange, networking and fresh input.
+The residency is particularly suitable for musicians with an interest in Brasilian and Afro-Brazilian music, interdisciplinary exchange, and networking.
 It offers the opportunity to implement individual projects.
 The residency in Salvador de Bahia is aimed at artists from all genres of pop music, meaning all genres and styles that cannot be clearly designated as classical, new music or jazz.
 This includes all forms of cross-genre and experimental pop music.

 Eligible to apply are: